Security, Technology, and Cooperation: The Future of the HCoC

 Geneva

-This event will explore how the Hague Code of Conduct can continue to curb ballistic missile proliferation amid new geopolitical and technological challenges.
-Representatives are invited to take part in this discussion.
+This event explored how the Hague Code of Conduct can continue to curb ballistic missile proliferation amid new geopolitical and technological challenges.

 First Session: Role of the HCoC in a tense international environment